cpgr/numbat/docs/content/example3D.md

 flux for the 2D example.
 It is apparent that the 3D model leads in a slower onset of convection (the time where the flux first increases from the diffusive rate).

+### Large model

+Increasing the size of the mesh enables more of the flow regimes to be modelled (at the cost of increased computational expense).
+Consider a dimensionless model with Rayleigh number $Ra = 5000$.
+Lateral model dimensions are chosen so that approximately twenty fingers in the lateral directions are present at the onset of convection.
+An example of the evolution of the convective fingers in this model are presented in [fig:3Da] and [fig:3Db] for an isotropic model.
+The concentration profile just after the onset of convection is shown in  [fig:3Da] for a dimensionless time $t = 1400$.
+As the isosurface shows, there are a large number of small fingers at this stage.
+As time increases, these small structures merge, forming larger fingers in a process that continues as time proceeds, until only a few large fingers are present, see  [fig:3Db].
+This merging behaviour is very complicated and difficult to characterise in any quantitative manner

+!media media/3Da.png
+       style=width:80%;margin-left:10px
+       caption=Evolution of convective mixing in 3D.
+Time is dimensionless. id=fig:3Da

+!media media/3Db.png
+      style=width:80%;margin-left:10px
+      caption=Evolution of convective mixing in 3D (continued).
+Time is dimensionless. id=fig:3Db

+Many interesting observations can be made from large-scale 3D models.
+For example, the temporal evolution of the fingers shown in [fig:3Da] and [fig:3Db] can also be examined through a horizontal slice through the model, see [fig:slices].
+In this example, a horizontal slice is taken at a dimensionless distance of 100 from the top surface (where the CO$_2$ concentration is 1).
+As the fingers approach this depth, they are initially observed as circular regions of higher concentration, cf [fig:slices] (a) and (b), where we can see that the fingers have just reached this depth at dimensionless time 1000.
+As time increases, the complexity of the fingering process can be observed, with merging of adjacent fingers and growth observed.
+Like [citet:pau2010] and [citet:fu2013], we observe that the fingers arrange themselves into polygonal structures with thin profiles surrounded by large regions of unsaturated fluid, see [fig:slices] (d), (e) and (f).

+!media media/slices.png
+      style=width:90%;margin-left:10px
+      caption=Horizontal slice at dimensionless depth 10 showing the evolution of the convective fingers in 3D.
+Time increasing from (a) to (f). id=fig:slices

+!bibtex bibliography